Home

 Industrial-Organizational Psychology

 Industrial-Organizational Psychology is the science of people in organizational and workplace settings.
 Designing employee selection systems, motivating and leading teams to success, providing training and consultation and creating safe and effective healthy work environments all fall under the expertise of I-O professionals.
-With more than 60 years of history, as one of the oldest I-O programs in the U.S., GW’s highly selective I-O Psychology PhD program trains students using the scientist-practitioner model and curriculum guidelines established by APA Division 14: Society for Industrial and Organizational Psychology.
+With more than 60 years of history, as one of the oldest I-O programs in the U.S., GW’s PhD program trains students using the scientist-practitioner model and curriculum guidelines established by APA Division 14: Society for Industrial and Organizational Psychology.